SteelCompendium/data-gen/Abilities/Conduit/Divine Disruption.md

 - **Target:** 1 enemy

 **Effect:** The attack takes a bane and the damage to one creature targeted by the attack is reduced by an amount equal to your Intuition.

+**Spend 1 Piety:** The attack has a double bane and the damage to one creature targeted by the attack is reduced by an amount equal to twice your Intuition score.